OtavioHenrique/otaviovaladares.com/_posts/2018-02-06-big-o-notation.md

 It wasn a very long post, and I know it, but I think that a good understand of the big o principles is important for a lot of software engineers, to the day work or for coding interviews.

 If you have any question that I can help you, please ask!
-Send an email (otaviopvaladares@gmail.com), pm me on my [Twitter](https://twitter.com/ValadaresOtavio) or comment on this post! f you have any question that I can help you, please ask!
-Send an email (otaviopvaladares@gmail.com), pm me on my [Twitter](https://twitter.com/ValadaresOtavio) or comment on this post!
+Send an email (otaviopvaladares@gmail.com), pm me on my [Twitter](https://twitter.com/opvaladares) or comment on this post!

 # 7. Reference